Urdatorn/responsio-accentuum/README.md

 [![ORCID](media/orcid-badge.svg)](https://orcid.org/0009-0003-3731-4038)
 ![](media/baseline_prose_py04.gif)

-Software to measure accentual responsion and virtual constraints on melody in Greek polystrophic archaic lyric, to begin with and above all the polystrophic 40 polystrophic victory odes of Pindar (comprising 11 379 positions, the random variables of our investigation).[^1]
+Software to measure accentual responsion and virtual constraints on melody in Greek polystrophic archaic lyric, to begin with and above all the 40 polystrophic victory odes of Pindar (comprising 11 379 metrical positions) and the 5th victory ode of Bacchylides.[^1]

 For a visualization and explanation of the results, see the companion Github Pages [website](https://urdatorn.github.io/responsio-accentuum/).